alexeyev/apertium2ud/README.md

 ## TODO

 * Should sections `chunks` and [XML tags](https://wiki.apertium.org/w/index.php?title=List_of_symbols#XML_tags) be added?
 [No](https://github.com/apertium/apertium/issues/185).
-* Add conversions Apertium -> UD, UD -> Apertium based on the constructed JSON file
-* Upload the converter as a package to PyPI
 * Tests: Apertium -> UD -> Apertium, UD -> Apertium -> UD (sometimes losses are inevitable)

 ## How to cite